 RNC is committed to working in partnership with our local communities and aboriginal/First Nation communities in a manner which fosters active participation and mutual respect.
 The Company regularly consults with communities proximal to the Company's exploration and development activities to advise them of plans and answer any questions they may have about current and future activities.
-RNC has entered into a memorandum of understanding with the local Algonquin Conseil de la Première Nation Abitibiwinni, which will serve as a framework to govern the relationship between the Company and the Abitibiwinni group in relation to the Dumont Nickel-Cobalt Project.
-In accordance with this MOU, RNC and Abitibiwinni are currently negotiating the terms of an Impact and Benefits Agreement.
+On May 2, 2017, RNC and the AFN announced the signing of an Impact and Benefit Agreement (IBA) for the Dumont project.
+The IBA serves as a framework to govern the relationship with the AFN and lays out the commitments of the parties regarding the impacts and benefits of the Dumont Project.
+The parties to the IBA are the AFN and the RNC-Waterton nickel joint venture.
+The IBA provides for meaningful AFN participation in the Dumont Project through training, employment, business opportunities, collaboration in environmental protection and other means..
 However, First Nations in Quebec are increasingly making lands and rights claims in respect of existing and prospective resource projects on lands asserted to be First Nation traditional or treaty lands.
 Should a First Nation make such a claim in respect of the Dumont Nickel-Cobalt Project and should such claim be resolved by government or the courts in favour of the First Nation, it could materially adversely affect the business of RNC.